-- Probiotics can help rebalance gut bacteria, which may be a factor in IBS.
-Try Activia yoghurts from supermarkets or a probiotic supplement such as Bio-Kult £8.99 (30 capsules) from pharmacies.
+Probiotics can help rebalance gut bacteria, which may be a factor in IBS.

 More than half of women experience joint and muscle aches and pains perimenopausally.
 Ms Currie explains, “Oestrogen is responsible for stimulating collagen, a fibrous protein that gives the skin, strength and resilience and helps act as a scaffold for it and other tissues.”
 Danish research meanwhile suggests that oestrogen has an anti-inflammatory effect.

-- A hot water bottle or heat pack can help increase mobility especially before exercise, while a cold pack can reduce inflammation and swelling
+A hot water bottle or heat pack can also help increase mobility especially before exercise, while a cold pack can reduce inflammation and swelling.

 ‘Itchy skin (medical name pruritus) is another common symptom, again usually caused by drier skin due to loss of oestrogen and collagen,’ says Heather Currie.
 Acne, thinning skin, wrinkles and changes in pigmentation are other reported symptoms.
 Unusual sensations, known as parasthesias, can also occur including tingling, numbness and something called formication, an unpleasant sensation which feels as if insects are crawling on or under your skin.
 These are thought to be caused by the effects of fluctuating hormones on the central nervous system.
 See the doctor if you experience these.